ras-drive/rtcps/README.md

 cargo run -- [ip_address_to_scan]
 ```

+The supplied IP address can be either Ipv4 or Ipv6

 By default if only an IP address was supplied it will attempt to scan
 all of the ports.
 You can supply a range of ports to scan like so.